LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/profiling/profiling.md

 ```
 ~~~

-Here is an example of a report to a Google Chrome trace.json file opened in [`chrome://tracing`](chrome://tracing) in Google Chrome with a custom python trace marked scope.
+Here is an example of a report to a Google Chrome trace .json file opened at [`chrome://tracing`](chrome://tracing) in Google Chrome with a custom python trace marked scope.

 ![](./GoogleChromePythonScopeTraceProfiling.jpg#center)